Year-Round Indoor & Outdoor Events

 To kick off the holiday season, Clifton Springs hosts the Festival of Lights, a great family event in early December.

-In February, the New York Ice Wine Festival at Casa Larga, highlighting ice wines from the region.
-Frost Fest in Geneva where they celebrate with ice sculptures, wine tastings and more.
+In February, there is Frost Fest in Geneva where they celebrate with ice sculptures, wine tastings and more.

 Ganondagan State Historic Site gets in on the act with the Native American Winter Games and Sports.